The Christmas season is upon us. The season of family, faith, food, and…shopping…..collective sigh…

-The spending part of Christmas can get crazy, so I’ve come up with a list of last minute ideas to find some extra cash for your Christmas spending if you’re coming up short.
+The spending part of Christmas can get crazy, so I’ve come up with a list of ideas to find some extra cash for your Christmas spending if you’re coming up short.

 Our goal is to NOT put our Christmas purchases on a credit card.
 January will be one giant nightmare when the credit card bills start rolling in.
 Hopefully, that’s your goal too.

 Before we get to the list, if you haven’t started planning for Christmas, I offer this FREE Christmas Gift & Spending Budget Excel Worksheet to my email subscribers.

 I use this spreadsheet every year.
 I make notes of gift ideas for my family and friends throughout the year.
 So please, take advantage of my offer and make a spending plan for Christmas.